 If you’re eligible for this service, you may be provided extra time to secure funds or make other arrangements to help ensure your electricity-dependent medical needs are met.
 However, this does not guarantee uninterrupted service nor provide an exemption from paying electric bills.
 You will still be responsible for backup equipment and power supply in the event of power outages.

 Any residential customer whose electric service is medically essential is eligible to join if that medical condition has been certified by a physician licensed to practice in the state of Florida.

 Electric service is considered essential if you’re dependent on electric-powered equipment as specified by a physician to avoid:

 To join this service, you will need to:

-- Request a Medically Essential Service application form
+- Complete Part A on the Medically Essential Service application form